List of Justified characters: Nicky Augustine

 Nicky Augustine (played by Mike O'Malley) is a high-ranking member of the Detroit Mob tasked with finding Drew Thompson.
 Nicky is revealed to have several men inside the FBI under his employment, including lifelong friend Special Agent Barkley.
-He travels to Lexington to find Drew Thompson after the Marshals start digging into the 30-year-old case of Drew's alleged death.
-Upon learning that the FBI has lost control of the investigation to the Marshals, Nicky shoots Barkley in the head and tasks Wynn Duffy with locating Thomson.
-After Duffy gives him two possible names for Drew, Nicky sends a hitman out to confirm their identities before killing them.
+He travels to Lexington to find Drew Thompson after the Marshals start digging into the 30-year-old case of Thompson's alleged death.
+Upon learning that the FBI has lost control of the investigation to the Marshals, Nicky shoots Barkley in the head and tasks Wynn Duffy with locating Thompson.
+After Duffy gives him two possible names for Thompson, Nicky sends a hitman out to confirm their identities before killing them.
 It is later revealed the names given to Duffy from Boyd were in fact Boyd's enemies and not necessarily Thompson.
-Nicky travels to Harlan seeking to kill Boyd for the misinformation but ends up hiring him to locate Drew as he knows the area better than anyone from Detroit.
+Nicky travels to Harlan seeking to kill Boyd for the misinformation but ends up hiring him to locate Thompson as Boyd knows the area better than anyone from Detroit.
 Boyd and the Marshals find out Thompson's new identity at nearly identical times but the Marshals reach him first.
 Nicky abducts Winona and threatens to kill her and her unborn baby if Raylan does not turn over Thompson.
 Nicky meets with Raylan briefly in his limo in an attempt by Raylan to talk him down.
-Nicky is unaware that Raylan reached out to Sammy Tonin, who Nicky intends to murder, and warns him of the betrayal.
+Nicky is unaware that Raylan reached out to Sammy Tonin, whom Nicky intends to murder, and warned him of Nicky's betrayal.
 Sammy flies to Kentucky and orders Nicky's execution via firing squad.